 After all, the country has the highest GDP in Latin America, and an e-commerce market that’s expected to reach $ 32 billion by 2025.
 Chile also has an expressive penetration of cross-border sales, which represent 22% of all e-commerce in 2022, expected to rise to 26% by 2025.

-The fast-changing payment landscape in Mexico
+The fast-changing payment landscape in Chile

 With Chile's high — and growing — banking penetration rates, the country is undergoing a major rise of bank transfers for online purchases, which boosts local payment methods.
 They represent 10% of e-commerce in 2020, but will scale to 21% by 2025, with a 55% annual growth rate.